Comprehensive Wisconsin Coverage

 Natural Hazards Domain (28% of Overall)

-The natural hazards score is the equal-weighted average of four hazard types, each calculated using the EVR framework described above.
+The natural hazards score is the equal-weighted quadratic mean (RMS, p=2) of four hazard types, each calculated using the EVR framework described above.
+This is consistent with the outer PHRAT formula and ensures that a single high-severity hazard type elevates the domain score more than a simple average would.

 | Flood | Tornado | Winter Storm | Thunderstorm |